-7.4 MARKET ON CLOSE (MOC) SERVICE
+7.4 MARKET ON CLOSE (MOC) SERVICE - TO BE DEVELOPED

 Market On Close (MOC) service aims to enable market participants to trade Futures, during the day with an agreed spread against the index close, in index points, with the final price of the Future Contract being calculated at the end of the day.
-MOC uses TAIC trading method.
+MOC uses Trading At Index Close (TAIC) trading method.

 MOC service can be traded via Central Order Book and Wholesale Facilities, and are expressed in index points.
 Due to calculation in points values used in pricing, as such prices, may be positive, negative or zero.
-Trading will be done using Trading At Index Close Trade method also used for TRF.
+Trading will be done using TAIC trading method also used for TRF.